This is a post from Heather Schwarzen of To Sow a Seed

 Road trips are, by their very nature, spontaneous, adventurous things that sprawl in our imaginations alongside words like “ultimate” and “epic.”
 They bundle family togetherness and discovery into one package, sealing memories into legend and supplying us with a lifetime of inside jokes that brand us, forever, as part of a single tribe.

 They are also messy, unwieldy, expensive, and a headache to put together.
+For instance, you may encounter unfortunate accidents such as an auto collision, which might require auto accident attorney services or a car accident lawyer.
 That supposed “spontaneity”?
 Turns out, someone has to map that.
 Those adventures?
 You have to look for them first, or you’ll have no idea that you just drove past the World’s Largest Chest of Drawers.

 The last time we buckled in for a cross-country drive, we had three children under five years of age, a 1992 Volvo station wagon, and an itinerary I had meticulously pieced together after hours spent on mapquest.
 I had to call and set up every hotel reservation, and I had no idea where we’d be eating most of our meals; aside from packing what we could in a cooler to get us through the day, we were counting on God’s grace and easy off-ramps to provide.
 It worked, mostly.
 Aside from one night in a somewhat sketchy hotel where a mouse decided to visit us, and a batch of bad tuna sandwiches courtesy of a truck stop, we made it through our nine day adventure with a scrapbook of photos any family would be proud of, and some of our most hilarious memories to date.
 The five of us walked away from that adventure knowing we’d do it again.
 Someday.